DmitrySuccessful/Mart/README.md

 - Score increases automatically as you run
 - Distance is tracked in meters
 - The game counts how many obstacles you successfully pass
+- Each passed obstacle rewards the player with coins
+- Coins are persistent between game sessions
 - Game ends when the player collides with an obstacle
 - High score is saved during the session